tom-pollak/tom-pollak.github.io/md/soft_sampling.md

 ### 4.2 Sequential Fine-Tuning

-Each output is dependant on all previous outputs, which can be useful for gradient propagation, but is compute inefficient in training.
+Each output is dependent on all previous outputs, which can be useful for gradient propagation, but is compute inefficient in training.
 Kind of like RNNs.

 ### 4.3 Blurry embeddings / Entropy explosion